OpenBMB/MiniCPM-V/README.md

 #### 📌 Pinned

+* [2024.06.03] Now, you can run MiniCPM-Llama3-V 2.5 on multiple low VRAM GPUs.
+When the MiniCPM-Llama3-V 2.5 model's 19 GB weights exceed the memory capacity of a single GPU (12 GB or 16 GB), you can distribute the model's layers across multiple GPUs and use multi-GPU inference.
+For more details, Check this [link](https://github.com/OpenBMB/MiniCPM-V/blob/main/docs/inference_on_multiple_gpus.md).
 * [2024.05.28] 🚀🚀🚀 MiniCPM-Llama3-V 2.5 now fully supports its feature in llama.cpp and ollama!
 Please pull the latest code **of our provided forks** ([llama.cpp](https://github.com/OpenBMB/llama.cpp/blob/minicpm-v2.5/examples/minicpmv/README.md), [ollama](https://github.com/OpenBMB/ollama/tree/minicpm-v2.5/examples/minicpm-v2.5)).
 GGUF models in various sizes are available [here](https://huggingface.co/openbmb/MiniCPM-Llama3-V-2_5-gguf/tree/main).
 We are working hard to merge PRs into official repositories.
 Please stay tuned!
 * [2024.05.28] 💫 We now support LoRA fine-tuning for MiniCPM-Llama3-V 2.5, using only 2 V100 GPUs!
 See more statistics [here](https://github.com/OpenBMB/MiniCPM-V/tree/main/finetune#model-fine-tuning-memory-usage-statistics).
 * [2024.05.23] 🔍 We've released a comprehensive comparison between Phi-3-vision-128k-instruct and MiniCPM-Llama3-V 2.5, including benchmarks evaluations, multilingual capabilities, and inference efficiency 🌟📊🌍🚀.
 Click [here](./docs/compare_with_phi-3_vision.md) to view more details.